Parth-Ach2002/Parth-Ach2002/README.md

 - 👋 Hi, I’m @Parth-Ach2002
 - 👀 I’m interested in Python programming, Machine Learning, Neural Networks and visualising data.
 - 🌱 I’m currently learning Data Science And Analytics
-- 📫 How to reach me p.achrekar2002@gmail.com
+- 📫 How to reach me p.achrekar2002@gmail.com or www.linkedin.com/in/parth-achrekar-b6b158268

 <!---
 Parth-Ach2002/Parth-Ach2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.